 So you may not be a great candidate for these drugs if you already suffer from slow gastric emptying, acid reflux or if you have any gastrointestinal disease like IBS, crohn's or ulcerative colitis.
 More serious potential side effects like thyroid cancer have been seen in animal research, so these drugs are contraindicated for people with a personal or family history of thyroid cancer.
 Other issues that have been observed include pancreatitis, gallstones and acute kidney injury.
 ALWAYS speak to your doctor about the risks and side effects.

 In an ideal world, I would love it if diet and exercise could be enough for everyone, and that should always be the first approach.
 However, I have seen so many people really try to lose weight and struggle.
 I have seen first-hand some beautiful cases where these drugs have really helped change people's lives, improving physical and mental health.
-I can't emphasise enough, though, that they need to be used with a HUGE amount of support.
+I can't emphasize enough, though, that they need to be used with a HUGE amount of support.
 Diet, lifestyle and even psychological interventions need to be implemented also.

 I think the weight maintenance phase can't be overlooked because, at the end of the day, what good is it to lose lots of weight and then put it back on?
 I'm definitely worried that social media and Hollywood culture are positioning these drugs as an easy solution for fast weight loss.